ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 You can deploy SAP NetWeaver on an AIX or Linux&reg; operating system, and SAP HANA on Linux operating system, in your {{site.data.keyword.powerSys_notm}} environment.
 You must consider several SAP-specific infrastructure requirements to run SAP applications on {{site.data.keyword.powerSys_notm}}s.
 For more information, see [Planning your deployment](/docs/sap?topic=sap-powervs-set-up-power-instances#powervs-memory-sizing-and-subscription-concepts){: external} and [Deploying your infrastructure](/docs/sap?topic=sap-powervs-set-up-power-instances#powervs-set-up-power-sap-network){: external}.

 Consider an IBM Power server E980 that is running in a multiple VSI environment with at least one SAP HANA production system.
 You can deploy up to sixteen VSIs per physical server with dedicated or dedicated-donating processor cores.
 Each concurrently running VSI must be configured according to the workload and must fulfill the SAP HANA Hardware Configuration Check Tool (HWCCT) key performance indicators (KPIs).
-You must also consider the minimum number of CPU cores and memory size of VSIs as described in SAP Note 2188482.
+You must also consider the minimum number of CPU cores and memory of VSIs as described in SAP Note 2188482.
 For more information see, [SAP support Launchpad](https://launchpad.support.sap.com/#/notes/2230704){: external}.
 You must have an SAP ID to access this web page.

 ## Configuring a VSI for Epic workloads
 {: #configuring-a-vm-for-epic-workloads}